TomasTillmann/ElevatorSystemSimulation/README.md

 **Current situation information**:

 * how many people each elevator has
-* how many people in elevator want to go in each floor
+* how many people in elevator want to go to each floor
 * how many people requesting for elevator is on each floor
 * how many people is in the building